 Good to know

 Funds and ETFs are different.
-ETFs trade all day like shares, while funds deal once per day at NAV.
+ETFs trade throughout the day like shares, while funds normally deal once per day at NAV.

 We post your units as soon as we receive the official confirmation from the fund.

-If your order still is not visible after the next dealing day, open the in app chat and share the fund name and the time you placed the order.
-We will check the cut-off and confirm the expected posting time.
+If your order is still not visible after the next dealing day, open the in-app chat and share the fund name and the time you placed the order.
+We’ll check the cut-off and confirm the expected posting time.

 Was this article helpful?